spsforks/google-sanitizers-wiki/AddressSanitizer.md

   * Q: Why didn't ASan report an obviously invalid memory access in my code?
   * A1: If your errors is too obvious, compiler might have already optimized it out by the time Asan runs.
   * A2: Another, C-only option is accesses to global common symbols which are not protected by Asan (you can use -fno-common to disable generation of common symbols and hopefully detect more bugs).
+  * A3: The fortify source compiler feature can mask errors that ASan is able to detect.
+On some systems (Ubuntu, Gentoo) fortify source is enabled by default, you can make sure it's disabled by passing -U_FORTIFY_SOURCE in your compiler flags.

   * Q: When I link my shared library with -fsanitize=address, it fails due to some undefined ASan symbols (e.g. asan\_init\_v4)?
   * A: Most probably you link with -Wl,-z,defs or -Wl,--no-undefined.
 These flags don't work with ASan unless you also use -shared-libasan (which is the default mode for GCC, but not for Clang).